microsoft/azure-pipelines-agent/docs/design/logprocessors.md

   string FriendlyName { get;}

   // Invoke on every line of the log output
-  Task ProcessAsync(IAgentLogPluginContext context, TaskStepDefinitionReference step, string output, CancellationToken token);
+  Task ProcessAsync(IAgentLogPluginContext context, TaskStepDefinitionReference step, string output);

   // Invoke after all tasks finished on worker side and all output lines finished process on plugin.
   Task FinalizeAsync(IAgentLogPluginContext context);